Why You Should Go to China to Find Your Next Product Even If You’re a Total Beginner

 You’re a partner.

-But when you walk the floors of the Fair, you meet:
+When you walk the floors of a fair, you meet:

 • Real factory owners